yoadsn/TonguesPlugin/README.md

 **Note:** The logger will not log whisper commands which arrived at no one.

 ##Latest Changes

+Since 1.4:
+- Compatible with Spigot 1.8.3 servers

 Since 1.3:
 - Groups and Languages store files use UUID.
 Old configuration file are not compatible and needs to be recreated.
 (No migration tool is available)